knpuniversity/symfony4/knpu/ep3b-doctrine-relations/comment-is-deleted.md

 I want to show you a *really* cool, *really* powerful feature.
 But, to do that, we need to give our app a bit more depth.
 We need to make it possible to mark comments as *deleted*.
-Because, honestly, not *all* comments on the Internet are as insightful and amazing as the ones that *you* guys add to KnpUniversity.
-You guys are the best!
+Because, honestly, not *all* comments on the Internet are as insightful and amazing as the ones that *you* all add to KnpUniversity.
+You all are *seriously* the best!
+But, instead of *actually* deleting them, we want to keep a record of deleted comments, just in case.

 ## Adding Comment.isDeleted Field